rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/greetings.whatsup.md

 - sup then
 - so wassup
 - buddy sup
-- What are you doing
+- What are you doing?
 - what is up with you these days?
+- What you upto?
+- then?
+- wassup yo
+- sup yo
+- wassap yo